WongDaDa/AOAO/README.md

 # Full Context Input
 Code for Project: Attend All Options At Once: Full Context Input For Multi-Choice Reading Comprehension

-To run the full model with full context components input, execute 'Execute.py' with the following args:
+To run the full model with full context input, execute 'Execute.py' with the following args:

 '--encoder': string, 'model type(name in Transformers library/HuggingFace)'
 '--encoder_lr': float, 'learning rate of encoder network'